Scalingo/documentation/_posts/languages/nodejs/2000-01-01-deployment-errors.md

 Do no forget the `git@` part in front of the hostname.
 {% endwarning %}

-These requirements will incorrectly resolve to SSH urls:
+These requirements incorrectly resolve to SSH URLs:
 ```json
 "scalingo": "github:scalingo/scalingo.js"
 "scalingo": "https://github.com/scalingo/scalingo.js.git"